Troubleshooting replication policies in Cloudera Replication Manager

 Cause

-This might occur for on-premises clusters such as CDP Private Cloud Base clusters or CDH clusters because the source clusters are not on the same network as the destination Data Hub.
+This might occur for on-premises clusters such as Cloudera Private Cloud Base clusters or CDH clusters because the source clusters are not on the same network as the destination Data Hub.
 Therefore, hostnames cannot be resolved by the DNS service on the source cluster.

 Remedy